 The Transportation Enhancement (TE) program is designed to strengthen the cultural, aesthetic and environmental aspects of the nation's intermodal transportation system.
 The program benefits the traveling public and helps communities to increase transportation choices and access, enhance the built and natural environment, and provide a sense of place.
-To be eligible for funding, a TE project must fit into one or more of the 12 eligible categories: pedestrian and bicycle facilities; pedestrian and bicycle safety and educational activities; acquisition of scenic or historic easements and sites; scenic or historic highway programs including tourist and welcome centers; landscaping and scenic beautification; historic preservation; rehabilitation and operation of historic transportation buildings, structures or facilities; archaeological planning and research; environmental mitigation of runoff pollution and provision of wildlife connectivity; and establishment of transportation museums.
+To be eligible for funding, a TE project must fit into one or more of the 12 eligible categories: pedestrian and bicycle facilities; pedestrian and bicycle safety and educational activities; acquisition of scenic or historic easements and sites; scenic or historic highway programs including tourist and welcome centers; landscaping and scenic beautification; historic preservation; rehabilitation and operation of historic transportation buildings, structures or facilities; conversion of abandoned railway corridors to trails; inventory, control, and removal of outdoor advertising; archaeological planning and research; environmental mitigation of runoff pollution and provision of wildlife connectivity; and establishment of transportation museums.